The Poet as Democrat

 Cleanly shaven and grammatical folks I call mister, and lay the tips of my fingers inside their elbows after the orthodox fashion; but for the others, my arm leans over their shoulders and around their necks.

 O all and each well-loved by me!
-I know they are sublime.

-If you stand at work in a shop I stand as nigh as the nighest in the same shop.
+If you stand at work in a shop I stand as nigh as the nighest in the same shop,

 I take my place by rights among the sweaty classes,

-To feel at home among common people, among men in their shirt sleeves,
+At home among common people, among men in their shirt sleeves,

-The young mechanic is closest to me, he knows me well,
+The young mechanic is closest to me, he knows me well.

 To cotton-field drudge or cleaner of privies I lean,